 Best Corded Circular Saw Overall

-Originally launched before Hitachi changed its name to Metabo HPT, the C7UR and C7URM hit the market at high-speed.
+Originally launched before Hitachi changed its name to Metabo HPT, the C7UR/C7URM hit the market at high-speed.
 Literally.

-At 6800 RPM, our field testing proved this saw to be a muscular beast of a cutting tool that chews up any wood in its path.
+At 6800 RPM, field testing of the Metabo HPT RipMax circular saw proved it to be a muscular beast of a cutting tool that chews up any wood in its path.
 Our framing crew raved about its cutting speed.

 - Makita 5007MG